ca-la/bin/README.md

 After you create the tables you will need to migrate them.
 When running the migration for the first time, `make build` should be run.
-To run the migration, execute the `bin/migrate-local` command outlined in the Migrations section.
+To run the migration, execute the `bin/migrate local` command outlined in the Migrations section.

 You'll need several environment variables set to correctly run the API.
 These are available as a note named `CALA API .env file (development)` in the engineering